Conductivity exponents at the percolation threshold: Introduction

-{[}Some comments on notation: The symbol $\sim$ (\textquotedblleft asymptotically equal to\textquotedblright ) is not to be confused with $\propto$, which means \textquotedblleft proportional to\textquotedblright .
+{[}Some comments on notation: The tilde symbol $\sim$ indicates that the quantities are related by similar asymptotic behavior (as in the equation above).
 The letter $t$ is used both for the conductivity exponent (as in the equation above) and for the variable \textquotedblleft time\textquotedblright ; it should be clear from the context, and placement, what meaning should be assumed for $t$.
 In parts of this paper it is convenient to denote an effective conductivity in a more particular way than is done above.
 For example, $\sigma(p,\sigma_{1};(1-p),\sigma_{2})$ is the effective conductivity of an uncorrelated system comprised of volume fraction $p$ of sites having conductivity $\sigma_{1}$, and volume fraction $(1-p)$ of sites having conductivity $\sigma_{2}$.{]}

-The following section presents the Walker Diffusion Method by which many of the analytical and numerical results in this paper are obtained.
+The following section presents the Walker Diffusion Method by which the analytical and numerical results in this paper are obtained.
 Subsequent sections are devoted to the two-component percolation problem, the conductor/insulator percolation problem, and numerical methods and results.
+An appendix extends the WDM to bond-based percolating systems.